LozSandino/CrashCourseLM/README.md

 - `X` the design matrix, which must include the intercept (a column of 1).
 In Python: an array of shape *(n, p)* (*p* the number of columns).
 In R: a matrix of dimension *(n, p)*.
 - `X_tilde` the matrix corresponding to the values.
-In Python: an array of shape *(m, p)* (*m* the number of new observations), `None` by default, which generates no estimation of predictions but rather an estimation of `y`.
+In Python: an array of shape *(m, p)* (*m* the number of new observations), `None` by default, which generates no estimation of predictions but rather an estimation of mean.
 In R: a matrix of dimension *(m, p)*, `NULL` by default.
 - `beta_0` the vector of prior means.
 In Python: an array of shape *(p,)*, `None` by default, which assumes a vector of 0.
 In R: a vector of length *p*, `NULL` by default.